-Details of Projects s Recommended For Funding in 2022 by Progr ram Appendix 8 Program: Building Program Sub-program: Building Project Name: Richmond Nature Park Infrastructure Renewals Submission ID: 7149 Location: 11851 Westminister Hwy Cost: \$4,775,000 OBI: \$ - Funding Sources: Building and Infrastructure : \$4,775,000 Scope: Life / Safety (\$55,000) The Fire Protection system at the Park House, incluyears old, and while still functional they can no long equipment, to serve their life saving purpose.
-They to ensure the health and safety of all occupants. er be relied on, due to outdated software and
+Details of Projects Recommended For Funding in 2022 by Program Append Program: Building Program Sub-program: Building Project Name: Richmond Nature Park Infrastructure Renewals Submission ID: 7149 Location: 11851 Westminister Hwy Cost: \$4,775,000 OBI: \$ - Funding Sources: Building and Infrastructure : \$4,775,000 Scope: Life / Safety (\$55,000) The Fire Protection system at the Park House, inclusive years old, and while still functional they can no longe equipment, to serve their life saving purpose.
+They to ensure the health and safety of all occupants.
+Site Works (\$2,600,000) er be relied on, due to outdated software and